-

 Lalinde, the first English bastide in Périgord, was founded in 1267 by Henry III Plantagenet.

-The bastide is bordered by the Dordogne and the canal opened to navigation in 1844, where you can stroll on the greenway cycle route (VV91) by bike or on foot.
-It developed thanks to the Dordogne river.
-Indeed, many professional fishermen lived in Lalinde and for years a corps of boatmen helped the barges to cross the rapids that made the boats sink.
-Hence the legend of the "Coulobre".
+The fortified town is bordered by the Dordogne River and the canal, opened to navigation in 1844, where visitors can enjoy cycling or walking along the greenway (VV91).
+Its development was closely linked to the Dordogne.
+Indeed, many professional fishermen lived in Lalinde, and for years, a guild of boatmen helped barges navigate the rapids that often caused shipwrecks.
+Hence the legend of the "Coulobre."

 -